 In this blog, you’ll learn:

-The Segmented Bar Graph (also known as Stacked Bar Chart) is essentially an extension of the standard Bar visualization.
+Definition: The Segmented Bar Graph (also known as Stacked Bar Chart) is essentially an extension of the standard Bar visualization.

 Each bar in the chart is divided into several sub-bars stacked end-to-end.
-The Stacked Bar Chart is best-suited for tracking the trends of key data points over time.
+The Stacked Bar Chart is best suited for tracking the trends of key data points over time.
 Besides, it outperforms other visualization designs in displaying part-to-whole relationships.

 Why?